 How To Stop Your Dog From Digging Under Your Fence

-dog digging under fence
+dog digging under fence in New Jersey

 Dogs are curious and playful creatures that love to explore their surroundings.
-However, this can become a problem when they start digging under the fence in your backyard.
+This can become a problem when they start digging under the fence in your backyard.
 Not only does it ruin your landscaping efforts, but it also poses a safety risk for your dog as they can escape and potentially get hurt or lost.

 Understanding Why Dogs Dig